How To Start A Dropshipping Business

 Unfortunately, dropshipping is nowhere near the perfect business model those eCommerce experts promote.
 In fact, at times it can be a very risky way to fulfill orders for your online store, with low profit margins, less control over customer service, and steep competition.
-(For more information on the downsides of dropshipping, check out my article, 7 Reasons to Rethink Dropshipping).

 Table of Contents

-What Is Dropshipping?
+What Is A Dropshipping Business?

 Dropshipping is a fulfillment method that allows merchants to sell online without warehousing or shipping their products.
 Sellers who dropship never store inventory.
-Rather, they partner with dropship wholesalers and manufacturers to fulfill individual orders as customers place them.
+Rather, they partner with wholesalers and manufacturers to fulfill individual orders as customers place them.

 So how does dropshipping work?
 A typical order in the dropshipping model happens like this:

 - A customer places an order on the merchant’s website